TatianaTylosky/mentor-material/mentor-field-guide.md

 As you can see, the Socratic response is not as quick as the simple answer, but the methodology is incredibly important.
 Encourage students to problem solve by engaging in a discourse which builds upon their prior knowledge.

-**Teach the Teacher**

-As you probably know, teaching is a _great_ way to learn.
-Ask your students to teach you concepts they learned the prior week or used in their recent projects.
-Articulating new concepts builds confidence, cements knowledge and will help the student discover gaps in her learning.

 **Scaffolding**

 You know how people say they “hit a wall” when learning something new?
 Scaffolding is building steps so anyone can safely climb over any wall of knowledge.